 The reason I cannot leave Bangkok is because of food and while this is true it doesn’t necessarily mean Thai food.
-What really keeps me here is the availability, diversity and affordability of all food and one of my favourite examples would be the Japanese (Yakiniku) and Korean barbecues; where in Bangkok they are a whole lot cheaper than in their origins.
-Having not been to either Japan or Korea I have no fair basis for comparison of authenticity but what I can say is in Bangkok both these foods are good and together they are hard to beat.
+What really keeps me here is the availability, diversity and affordability of all food and one of my favourite examples would be the Japanese (Yakiniku) and Korean barbecues; whereas in Bangkok they are a whole lot cheaper than in their origins.
+Having not been to either Japan or Korea, the closest being Korea Town in Bangkok, so I have no fair basis for comparison of authenticity, but what I can say is in Bangkok both these foods are good and together they are hard to beat.
 This is why ‘Sukishi Korean Barbecue and Japanese Restaurant’ often tops my favourite mall food with a menu celebrating the best of both menus.
 Sukishi Korean Grill is one of many examples of barbecues in Bangkok but it is also one of the easier to find with outlets throughout Bangkok and Thailand.

-Korean barbecues are hands on eating; each table with a built in charcoal grill and necessary utensils to work the grill.
+Korean barbecues are hands-on eating; each table with a built-in charcoal grill and necessary utensils to work the grill.
 The customer is then left to cook their own meats using tongs to flip and scissors to chop.
 Meats generally come as selected sets with marinated meats, veg and mushrooms.
 The big favourite at Sukishi Korean Grill (and most Korean restaurants) is bulgogi a marinated pork synonymous with Korean barbecues.
-Barbecues are served with a top notch chili dip on the side (Korean ssamjang) with optional additions of garlic, chilli and lime for them added hot and sour flavours.
+Barbecues are served with a top-notch chilli dip on the side (Korean ssamjang) with optional additions of garlic, chilli and lime for them added hot and sour flavours.

 The sushi menu at Sukishi looks endless with all sorts of bright and beautiful Japanese sushi and sashimi sets.
 I plan to explore further but to date we rarely reach past the Rainbow Beauty Roll set (as below) with mixed maki rolls wrapped in fresh pieces of Pla O, Salmon, Avocado and Shrimp.
 While Sukishi is not primarily Japanese food it is one of the restaurants which fueled my obsession for sushi.